Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, Magic Scholar.

 You have studied your magic over the course of your adventures. you gain the following benefits

-You learn one additional Cantrip from the same list you choose your Magic Initiate Spells from.
+* You learn one additional Cantrip from the same list you choose your Magic Initiate Spells from.
-Choose one 3rd-level spell from the same list you have chosen your Magic Initiate Spell from.
+* Choose one 3rd-level spell from the same list you have chosen your Magic Initiate Spell from.
 You learn that spell and can cast it at its lowest level.
-Once you cast it, you must finish a long rest before you can cast it again using this feat.
-Your spellcasting ability for this spell depends on the class you chose for your Magic Initiate spells.
+You can cast it once using this feature without expending a spell slot.
+You must finish a long rest before you can do so again.
+* Your spellcasting ability for this spell depends on the class you chose for your Magic Initiate spells.

 ### Great Weapon Master

 **Prerequisite:** Level 9.

 You've learned to put the weight of a weapon to your advantage, letting its momentum empower your strikes.
 You gain the following benefits:

 * On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.
 * Before you make a melee attack with a heavy weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
 If the attack hits, you add +10 to the attack's damage.

 ### Interceptor

 **Prerequisite:** Level 9, Shield Master.

 You have your friends back and they know it, while wearing a shield you gain the following benefits:

-When a creature within 5ft of you would get hit by an attack you can step between that attack as a reaction, changing the target of the attack to you and potentially make it miss.
+* When a creature within 5ft of you would get hit by an attack you can step between that attack as a reaction, changing the target of the attack to you and potentially make it miss.
-When someone hits you with a ranged attack you can use your reaction to reduce the damage with your shield, roll a d10 plus your constitution modifier and reduce the damage by that amount.
+* When someone hits you with a ranged attack you can use your reaction to reduce the damage with your shield, roll a d10 plus your constitution modifier and reduce the damage by that amount.

 ### Iron Gut

 **Prerequisite:** Level 9, Alcoholic, Constitution 13 or higher.

 You eat like a giant and drink like a fish.
 Years of punishing your stomach and liver have led to a powerful fortitude.
 You gain the following benefits:

-You have advantage on Saving Throws against being poisoned.
+* You have advantage on Saving Throws against being poisoned.
-Upon completing a long rest, you regain 1 additional spent Hit Dice.
++ Upon completing a long rest, you regain 1 additional spent Hit Dice.
-As an action, you can spend Hit Dice to heal yourself, as if you have taken a short rest, the maximum Number of Hit Dice you can spent is equal to a third of your character level (rounded up).
+* As an action, you can spend Hit Dice to heal yourself, as if you have taken a short rest, the maximum Number of Hit Dice you can spent is equal to a third of your character level (rounded up).
 You can use this ability once before you must finish a long rest.

 ```
 ```

 ### Lightning Caster

 **Prerequisite:** Level 9, Quickcaster, the ability to cast at least one spell.

-You have mastered the art of performing verbal and somatic components with lightning fast precision.
-You gain the following benefit:
+You have mastered the art of performing verbal andsomatic components with lightning fast precision.

-When you cast a Spell of 1st level or higher as a bonus action, you can cast another spell of 1st level or higher as an action, as long as this spell doesn’t require material components.
+* When you cast a Spell of 1st level or higher as a bonus action, you can cast another spell of 1st level or higher as an action, as long as this spell doesn’t require material components.

 ### Polearm Master